Band Contact - Colin Mason Tel/Fax 01282 699571

-For bands, the closure of so many hostelries - caused by harsh economic circumstances - has resulted in fewer and fewer venues able to sustain regular jazz sessions.
-Hence, most of the Pendle Jazzmen's recent gigs have been private events, but the Band has recently secured a 'residency' at 'The Inn on the Wharf', Manchester Road, Burnley, every Thursday evening at 8-00pm.
+For bands, the closure of many hostelries - has resulted in fewer and fewer venues able to sustain regular jazz sessions.
+Hence, most of the Pendle Jazzmen's recent gigs have been private events, but the Band has recently secured a 'residency' at 'IGHTEN MOUNT CLUB', Romford Street, Burnley BB12 8AF on the first Thursday evening of each month at 8-00pm.

 Over the years there have been inevitable changes in personnel but, always, the basic philosophy has been maintained - the fun of playing and the sharing of their enjoyment of Dixieland/Mainstream jazz with other enthusiasts and the general public.